gogobook/my-asp-dot-net/ch6.md

 s += (x == 1 ? "man": "men");
 Console.WriteLine(s);
-This code displays 1 man if x is equal to one but displays the correct plural form for any other number.
-Note, however, that if your output
+This code displays 1 man if x is equal to one but displays the correct plural form for any other number. **NOTE**, however, that if your output

 needs to be localized to different languages, you have to write more